Parent Education course for expectant parents

 Self Hypnosis for Childbirth

-We are unable to offer these sessions at the moment, however, there are private options or cd/downloads you can listen to that can help women learn self-hypnosis techniques for childbirth.
-Self-hypnosis can help you relax, improve sleep, reduce anxiety and can help in labour.
+Many women find self hypnosis very beneficial for helping then achieve a good birth.
+There are private options or downloads you can use to help learn self-hypnosis techniques for childbirth.
+Self-hypnosis can help you relax, improve sleep, reduce anxiety and help during childbirth.

 5 top tips to relax and de-stress.